mohammadesmaeili/GCNN/README.md

-# NEW GCNN-Based Architecture for Semi-Supervised Node Classification
+# New GCNN-Based Architecture for Semi-Supervised Node Classification